saraspotey2-debug/Experiment-7/README.md

 6. End.
 # Algorithm-7.7
 1. Start.
-2. To input a number and store it in variable num.
+2. To take input from the user and store it in variable num.
 3. To initialize a variable count with 0.
 4. To repeat while num > 0 using while statement.
 5. To increase count by 1 using count = count + 1.